Sary1983/english-notes/style-analysis.md

 2) Determine if the diction is it is formal or casual.
 This will help display the author's purpose.

 ### Formal | Informal
-- Academic | Slang
+- Academic - Nonfiction (Scientific Articles) | Slang - (texts)
-- Jargon | Colloquial
+- Jargon - Specific to a certain job or task (Resume / perhaps using programming terminology) | Colloquial - (Conversations)
--  | Dialect
+-  | Dialect - Talking style of specific places (country side perhaps)

 Always try to point out the dtype of diction.